Rules for assigning scientific names have become well codified in order to

 native Bantu name of the place where the dino was found.

-Tahuantinsuyoa macantzatza Kullander, 1986
+Tahuantinsuyoa macantzatza Kullander 1986

 (Peruvian cichlid) The genus is a Quechuan name of the Incan empire;